tomlson2/SkiSwap/README.md

 ## Simon-service
 I learned about how to use apis to post inspirational quotes.
 I also learned how Node.js is used to creat out HTTp Service.
 I learned Curl commands better for when we used it for getscores and submitscores.
 I learned better how to use the web dev tools to set breakpoints to really see what the code is doing.

+## Simon-db
+I learned how to use mongodb to store data like high scores into the simon website.
+I also learned a lot of just terminal commands better.
+Like using echo to check what variable stands for what.
+So when I set up my mongousername, password, and host name I used echo to check if it had been done correctly.
+I also learned about database clusters and what code to update those data base clusters.
+I thought it was interesting how to use an SSH session to conenct my database cluster to my code and project that I am working on.
+Overall great learning experience.

 ## Simon-login
 I learned way more about cookies.
 I was unaware before that cookies could be used to track users.
 So When a user is logged in, the cookie is added.
 When a user makes a secure request, the cookie is checked.
 When the user logs out, the cookie is removed.
 I also learned about endpoints and how they work with the database to store and get credentials and update the authorization cookie.
 I also learned how the secureApiRouter works by adding middleware function that checks if the authorization cookie is valid before passing the requres to the endpoints